 To run for a position you must be nominated as well as seconded by two different members of college.
 All nominees, nominators and seconders must agree to abide by the rules and customs of the college regarding elections.
 If you have any questions or concerns, please email the CRO at firstname.lastname@example.org.
 Once nominations have closed, the CRO/DRO will contact the nominees to ensure that they are willing to accept their nomination.
 Nomination forms can be completed online.

 Elections at Trinity take place over three weeks: Week 1, Week 2, and Week 3.
 Elections for positions with the highest amount of responsibility and importance are held in the first week.
 Voting is conducted online and requires a personalized student code and birthdate to ensure legitimacy in counting.
 Trinity employs a preferential voting system where students rank the candidates in order of desirability.
 Furthermore, the option to add “Reopen Nominations” to a ballot is also available, should a voter wish to see the election reopened with different candidates.

-If you choose to run or would like more information about elections, be sure to check out the Trinity College Electoral Policy (January 2017).
+If you choose to run or would like more information about elections, be sure to check out the Electoral Policy.